DimiLaprog/Continuous-Pipeline-Ripple-Carry-Multiplier-in-VHDL/README.md

 # Continuous-Pipeline-Ripple-Carry-Multiplier-in-VHDL
 Continuous Pipeline Ripple Carry Multiplier in VHDL using Vivado Xilinx :
 The multiplier was implemented in a structural way utilising a basic multiplying cell that includes a sequential full adder.
 After combining each cell to its corresponding line, the lines can then be connected properly to finally built a 4x4 Continuous-Pipeline-Ripple-Carry-Multiplier-in-VHDL.
-For code: look into code file.
+For code: look into code file "MULTIPLICATION".
 #
 Board Used: Zybo (xc7z010clg400-1) , Zynq-7000 product family.